Amitrei/CouponSystem/README.md

 **The project is seperated to 3 differents repository:**

-## Phase 1 - The system core and business logic using old school Java ( your currently on this repository )
+## CouponSystem - The system using old school Java ( your currently on this repository ) :
-This phase was made in basic java with no frameworks or any third party. <br/>
+*This repository is more educational and not in use in the live porject.* it was made in basic java with no frameworks or any third party. <br/>
 Creating the core of the system using design patterns such as : Facade, Singleton and more. <br/>
 Managing all the data with MYSQL using JDBC and managing a functional connection pool.

+## CouponSystemPhase2 - Spring Framework back-end :
+<a href=""